 Possibly my favorite standard report, you can find the channel report by selecting Acquisition > All Traffic > Channels.
 The report breaks down your various digital marketing channels (Ex.
 Organic, Direct, Paid, eMail, etc.) and provides you the amount of traffic these channels brought in, as well as their subsequent conversions by channel.
 Select the channel name from this report and get added insights.

 What Did My Visitors Do Once They Got to Our Website?

-The Behavior-level > Site Content reports breaks out the various pages on your website and provides visibility into how much traffic they get and their associated usage metrics like time on site and bounce rate.
+The Behavior > Site Content reports breaks out the various pages on your website and provides visibility into how much traffic they get and their associated usage metrics like time on site and bounce rate.
 Behavior > Site Content > Landing Pages will provide details on what pages initiated a session.
 An example could be a great piece of informational content or widget you’ve created on your website driving a high % of traffic to the website.
-To look at an aggregate of all pages on your website, you can access a similar report by going to Behaviour > Site Content > All Pages.
+To look at an aggregate of all pages on your website, you can access a similar report by going to Behavior > Site Content > All Pages.